redwoodjs/redwood/docs/docs/graphql/fragments.md

 When using fragments with test or Storybook, it is important that you define your mock data correctly.

-By including the `__typename` and the GraphQL Type for the mocked data object, you ensure that Apollo Client will properly handle the information if using the cache or fragments.
+By including the `__typename` and the GraphQL Type for the mocked data object, you ensure that Apollo Client will handle the information when working with the cache or fragments.

 For example, consider the fragment `BookInfo` used by the query `GetBookDetails`.